 -

-To build on these gains, refine your checkout experience to reduce cart abandonment and ensure personalized journeys convert smoothly into completed purchases.
+According to Gartner, AI-driven personalization can raise customer satisfaction by 20–30%.
+To build on those gains, refine your checkout experience to reduce cart abandonment and turn more intent into completed orders.

 Mobile Optimization in Online Retail Strategies